 The Waverly Organic Farm exists to allow students, their families, their teachers, and the broader community to engage nature on multiple levels.
 The scope of participation in the life of the Farm is broad, ranging from active cultivation and organic production to inventive play, hands-on learning, and simple appreciation of nature.
 The Farm also creates opportunities for elementary, middle, and high school students to interact in ways that nurture cross-generational mentoring, leadership skills, and social harmony.
 The intent is that the Farm be inspirational, experimental, educational, and sustainable.

-In the existing brown space children and their adult companions can run, climb, dig, poke, closely observe, and actively explore a variety of existing environments.
-They can dream up different imaginative games in this space.
-The essence of the space is that it is complex, protected, unformed, and natural which is valuable in and of itself and raises multiple possibilities, each worthy of pursuit.
+Children run, climb, dig, poke, observe, and actively explore a variety of existing environments.
+The essence of the space is that it is complex, protected, and ever evolving, which is valuable in and of itself and raises multiple possibilities, each worthy of pursuit.

 The Farm continues to develop, grow, and nurture the community, as well as provide new and expansive uses from year to year.
 If you have any questions about our farm, email Farm Manager Barbara Ayers: firstname.lastname@example.org.